Violet M. Digby: Death

 Violet Digby had spent quite a lot of money on her expeditions to Kashmir and was financially stretched.
 Her brother Lewis and sister-in-law Enid, her childhood friend, advised her to join them in Jersey, where the tax regime was more favourable.
 By then the atmosphere in St Ives had become quite toxic between the rival schools of painters, and Digby resolved to leave.
 She put down a deposit on a house in the parish of Trinity, Jersey.
 She was involved in a seemingly minor traffic incident in London on 13 August 1960.
 She drove across a zebra crossing and a child ran into the side of her car, fell over and grazed his knee.
 Digby did not see any reason to report the incident but someone else clearly did.
 Some days later, a policeman came to her house in St Ives and she was given notice of an intended prosecution.
 On the afternoon of Friday 2 September, she went to her doctor, who prescribed barbiturates to calm her down.
 Later that day, she went home, took most of the pills, wrote a note to her son Simon, and switched on the gas which killed her.
-The coroner found that she taken her own life while under the influence of barbiturates.
+The coroner found that she had taken her own life while under the influence of barbiturates.